davidtakac/scripts/common/reboot-windows/README.md

-Finds Windows menuentry in grub.cfg, sets it as default for next boot and reboots the PC.
-Need sudo permission to run.
+1. Finds windows menuentry in grub.cfg
+2. Sets it as default only for next boot
+3. Reboots the PC

+Needs to be run with sudo privileges.